OpenAI vs Google Gemini pricing - a comparison for AI product builders

 $30/user/mo (add-on to Workspace)

-Google's pricing advantage is on the enterprise side.
+Google's pricing edge is on the enterprise side.
 Gemini Business at $14/user/mo is nearly half the cost of ChatGPT Team.
-However, Google bundles Gemini into Workspace, which means you need an existing Google Workspace subscription.
+The catch: Google bundles Gemini into Workspace, so you need an existing Google Workspace subscription.
 OpenAI's plans are standalone.

 Provider